 - What the person’s involvement in any community organizations has been;

 - What the person’s financial ability to pay the bond is;

 - What the person’s immigration history is; and

 - Whether the person has any immigration relief available in immigration court.

 Knowing what evidence to include, what evidence to highlight, and how to argue successfully before an immigration judge are very important to the ultimate success or failure of the bond motion.
 Southern California immigration attorney Joshua Goldstein has the skills, knowledge, and determination you need to get your loved one out of detention.

 Work with an Experienced Los Angeles Immigration Lawyer

 Living in the second-largest city in the United States, home to Griffith Park, Disneyland, and boundless employment and educational opportunities, your friend or family member has been on a path toward building a successful life in the United States.
 Being detained and later deported would mean an end to all that person has worked for during their time in this country.

 Don’t give up and don’t let them give up either!
 Work with one of our skilled attorneys to help get your relative or friend out of detention so that together, we can fight to keep them in the United States.
-To learn more about immigration bonds, schedule your consultation with experienced Los Angeles immigration attorney Joshua L. Goldstein of The Law Offices of Joshua L. Goldstein.
+To learn more about immigration bonds, schedule your consultation with experienced immigration attorney in Los Angeles Joshua L. Goldstein of The Goldstein Immigration Lawyers.
 Our firm proudly serves clients in Los Angeles and throughout Southern California.